jianyuhu/jyhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Fellow at Nanyang Technological University (NTU), Singapore.
+I am currently a Postdoctoral Research Fellow at the [School of Physical and Mathematical Sciences](https://www.ntu.edu.sg/spms), [Nanyang Technological University](https://www.ntu.edu.sg), Singapore.

 My research lies at the intersection of dynamical systems, geometry, probability, and scientific machine learning.
 I am interested in developing mathematical foundations for learning and discovering governing mechanisms and intrinsic geometric structures of complex dynamical systems from observational data.